LivingLegacyMedia/vowbound/chapter_11.md

 "After that..."
 Draven shrugged.
 "The world is dangerous.
 Accidents happen.
 But you'll have time to run.
 To hide.
 To plan your futile resistance.
 I'm not unreasonable."

 The offer hung between them.
 The way Draven phrased it—"give me the coins"—was deliberately vague.
 He could mean possession...or he could mean actual ownership, a transfer of Cassian's bond with the coins.
-An ambuguity that Draven would doubtless use to his advantage.
+An ambiguity that Draven would doubtless use to his advantage.
 Cassian could feel Mira's eyes on him, could sense her desperate hope that he'd somehow find a way out of this.
 But there was no way out.
 Not really.
 Draven held all the advantages.

 Except one.